MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-write-a-recursive-function-in-javascript-for-beginners.md

 ### What is recursion

 **So, what is recursion?
-The [MDN web docs](https://developer.mozilla.org/en-US/docs/Glossary/Recursion) explains,** *"The act of a function calling itself recursion is used to solve problems that contain smaller sub-problems.
+[MDN web docs](https://developer.mozilla.org/en-US/docs/Glossary/Recursion) explains,** *"The act of a function calling itself recursion is used to solve problems that contain smaller sub-problems.
 A recursive function can receive two inputs: a base case (ends recursion) or a recursive case (resumes recursion)."*

 ---